SystemsApproach/book/applications/overlays.rst

    SelectServer(URL, S)
-       for each server s in server set S weight[s] = hash(URL, address[s])
+       for each server s in server set S score[s] = hash(URL, address[s])
-       sort weight
+       sort score
-       for each server s in decreasing order of weight if Load(s) < threshold then
+       for each server s in decreasing order of score if Load(s) < threshold then
                return s
-       return server with lowest weight
+       return server with highest score

 As the load increases, this scheme changes from using only the first server on the sorted list to spreading requests across several servers.